 - 52 percent of parents indicated that peers taunted their child to intentionally trigger a meltdown or aggressive outburst.

-Researchers believe that the deficits in social understanding common in children with ASD may lead to bullying behavior by the child that is different than that displayed by typically developing children.
+Researchers believe that the deficits in social understanding common in children with ASD may lead to bullying behavior by the child who is different from that displayed by typically developing children.
 For example, an honest but socially unacceptable remark such as, "You're fat," by the child with ASD may be viewed by others as purposely cruel when it is not.
 Likewise, a child with ASD who is accidentally bumped into might misinterpret this as intentional, and lash out in a way that looks like bullying.

 "Children with ASD are already vulnerable.
 To experience teasing, taunts, ostracism or other forms of spite may make a child who was already struggling to cope become completely unable to function," said Dr. Law.
-"The issue is complex and we plan to carefully analyze the data and publish peer-reviewed findings that will serve to advance policy and care for individuals with ASD."
+"The issue is complex, and we plan to analyze the data carefully and publish peer-reviewed findings that will serve to advance policy and care for individuals with ASD."

 The Bullying and School Experiences of Children with ASD Survey was developed by the IAN Project's autism experts in partnership with Benjamin Zablotsky, a doctoral candidate at Johns Hopkins Bloomberg School of Public Health, and Dr. Catherine Bradshaw, the deputy director of the Center for the Prevention of Youth Violence, co-director of the Johns Hopkins Center for Prevention and Early Intervention and an expert on bullying.